Graylog2/graylog-ansible-role/README.md

 ----------

 - Copy your ssh key to the target host and make sure you can login passwordless
-- Create a `playbook.yml` containing the following
+- Create a `playbook.yml` file, containing the following

 ```yaml
 ---